 Primary Budget threshold: Salary & O&M Minimum: $ 10M

-OR

-Contributory Budget Minimum: $100 M

 SPECIFIC ACCOUNTABILITIES:

 Provides executive leadership to the GoC in dealing professionally with the demands of major large scale departmental/GOC initiatives including the operating context and in designing and implementing optimal approaches (e.g. strategic policy, program and communications responses) within and external to the Department.